It will affect your credit rating

 It’s important you speak to our dedicated team to fully understand and assess each of your options.

-A PTD is not the only method of addressing your debts and you should be happy it’s the best option for you before proceeding.
+A PTD isn’t the only method of addressing your debts and you should be happy it’s the best option for you before proceeding.

-When you speak to us we will take time to establish who you owe money to, how much you can afford to pay, and what your assets are worth.
-We will discuss the implications of each of the formal and informal options available to you.
+When you speak to us we’ll take time to establish who you owe money to, how much you can afford to pay, and what your assets are worth.
+We’ll then discuss the implications of each of the formal and informal options available to you.

 How does a trust deed become protected?

-Shortly after signing your Trust Deed, your Trust Deed company will place a notice of your Trust Deed in the Register of Insolvencies.
-They will also write to all known creditors and your creditors are given a period of 5 weeks to object to your Trust Deed proposal.
+Shortly after signing your Scottish Trust Deed, your Trust Deed company will place a notice of your Trust Deed in the Register of Insolvencies.
+They’ll also write to all your known creditors, who are then given a period of 5 weeks to object to your Trust Deed proposal.

 Your appointed Trustee works closely with your creditors and their representatives.
-We will be able to recommend from the outset of your Trust Deed whether your creditors are likely to object.
+We’ll be able to recommend, from the outset of your Trust Deed, whether your creditors are likely to object.

-Assuming a sufficient number of creditors agree to the Trust Deed, it will become a Protected Trust Deed and will be updated on the Register of Insolvencies accordingly.
+Assuming a sufficient number of creditors agree to the Trust Deed, it’ll become a Protected Trust Deed and will be updated on the Register of Insolvencies accordingly.

 Once your Trust Deed becomes a Protected Trust Deed, this means that your creditors are bound by the terms of the Trust Deed and can take no further action against you to recover their debt.

-Once you have completed your Trust Deed, you will no longer be liable for the debts included within it.
-Your Trustee will deal with your creditors from the point you sign your Trust Deed and if you receive any contact from your creditors, you can simply refer them to your Trustee.
+Once you’ve completed your Trust Deed, you’ll no longer be liable for the debts included within it.
+Your Trustee will deal with your creditors from the point you sign your Trust Deed, and, if you receive any contact from your creditors, you can simply refer them to your Trustee.